OlivierBinette/blog/_posts/2019-05-03-le-projet-du-guide-des-bourses.md

 (Even though I was bad at it, I was still one of the very few who actually talk about these things.)

-And if it's still hard for me to get a clear picture and thorough information on this subject, even after going through a bachelor and a master at UQAM, imagine what it's like for first or second year students.
-I also had no clue when I was beginning and knowing about some of these things and professional development advice would have greatly helped me.
+And if it's still hard for me to get a clear picture and thorough information on this subject, even after going through a bachelor and a master at UQAM, imagine what it's like for first or second year students!
+I also had no clue when I was beginning.
+Getting some professional development advice early on would have greatly helped me.

 So that's the story behind the [**Guide des bourses**](https://github.com/OlivierBinette/Guide-des-bourses-UQAM) (Guide to Scholarship and Awards).
 Now I want to put together all of the ressources that would have helped me when going through my studies at UQAM, so that all students have easy access to this information.